freeCodeCamp/freeCodeCamp/guide/english/algorithms/boundary-fill/index.md

 The most approached implementation of the algorithm is a stack-based recursive function.

 ### Working:
-The problem is pretty simple and usually follows these steps:
+The problem is pretty simple and usually follows these steps-

 1. Take the position of the starting point and the boundary color.
 2. Decide wether you want to go in 4 directions (N, S, W, E) or 8 directions (N, S, W, E, NW, NE, SW, SE).